 The ability to cull triangles based on the winding order of the triangle.
-This functionality is activated in OpenGL by using glEnable with GL_CULL_FACE.
-Which faces get culled is determined by the glCullFace and glFrontFace functions.

 The order, clockwise or counter-clockwise, that the 3 vertices that make up a triangle are received in.
 This is measured in window coordinates, two-dimensionally.